Libensemble/libensemble/README.rst

 decision, and inference problems and expand the class of problems that can benefit from increased parallelism.

-libEnsemble's users select or supply **simulator** and **generator** Python functions, each requiring only a basic familiarity with NumPy_.
-Simulator functions perform and monitor simulations or other operations based on parameters from generator functions.
-Generator functions can train models, perform optimizations, and produce parameters in a streaming fashion based on simulation results.
-Users can incorporate any machine-learning, mathematics, resource-management, or other libraries into these functions.
+libEnsemble's users select or supply **simulator** and **generator** Python functions, which perform/monitor computations and produce candidate parameter sets, respectively.
+Generator functions can train models, perform optimizations, and generate candidate parameters in a streaming fashion based on simulation results.
+Users can incorporate any machine-learning, mathematics, resource-management, or other libraries into libEnsemble workflows, which at a minimum require only a basic familiarity with NumPy_.

 libEnsemble aims for: